 Vellus hair is fine, soft, and lightly pigmented.
 It covers most of the body, except the palms, soles, lips, and genital areas.

-Females usually have more vellus hair than males.
+Females usually retain more vellus hair, whereas males convert more vellus to terminal hair during puberty.
 Infants and children also have many vellus hairs.
 As people reach puberty, many vellus hairs change into terminal hairs.

 What Is Terminal Hair?